K-Ivy/Seelen-UI-Resources/Update Logs/Fully Customizable Toolbar.md

 - Base layer and group background images now properly fade in/out and filter options have been added for those previously missing them.
 - All code for the module menus, tooltip menus, and context menus have been removed from this.
 They will be split into a seperate theme.
 - Default theme updated and various variables overridden.
+- Introduced option menus for any viable settings.
+- Removed "Graphic" Size option and made it 'cover' by default as it makes no sense to use the others for the toolbar.
+In kind, changed "Graphic Position" (renamed to 'Image Position') to only control Y-Position to control what part is shown.
-- Various other undocumented smaller changes.
+- Various other undocumented changes.